sumukshashidhar/yourbench/prompts/question_generation/single_shot/factual.md

         "evolutionary relationships"
     ],
     "potential_question_directions": [
-        "What benefits do plants receive from pollinators?", "How have plants adapted to attract specific pollinators?", "What makes this relationship mutually beneficial?"
+        "The evolutionary advantages gained through plant-pollinator relationships", "The role of specific adaptations in maintaining symbiotic balance", "The mechanisms behind successful cross-species cooperation",
-    ],
+        "The impact of pollinator diversity on plant reproduction" ],
-    "best_direction": "How do flowering plants and pollinators benefit from their relationship?", "comprehension_type": "relationship_comprehension",
+    "best_direction": "Examining the reciprocal adaptations that maintain the plant-pollinator relationship", "comprehension_type": "relationship_comprehension",
     "quality_metrics": {
         "clear_language": true,
         "text_based": true,
         "no_tricks": true
     },
-    "question": "What mutual benefits exist in the relationship between flowering plants and their pollinators?", "answer": "Plants provide nectar and pollen for food, while pollinators facilitate plant reproduction through cross-pollination", "reasoning": "The text describes the two-way beneficial relationship between plants and pollinators, showing how each species supports the other's survival", "difficulty": 3,
+    "question": "Describe the reciprocal exchange system between flowering plants and their insect pollinators that ensures both species' survival.", "answer": "Plants provide nectar and pollen for food, while pollinators facilitate plant reproduction through cross-pollination", "reasoning": "The text describes the two-way beneficial relationship between plants and pollinators, showing how each species supports the other's survival through specific adaptations and behaviors", "difficulty": 3,
-    "difficulty_justification": "Requires understanding and connecting multiple aspects of the relationship between two species", "supporting_quotes": [
+    "difficulty_justification": "Requires understanding and connecting multiple aspects of the relationship between two species, including both the exchange system and its evolutionary significance", "supporting_quotes": [
         "Flowering plants produce nectar and protein-rich pollen that serve as essential food sources for bees and butterflies", "In return, these insects transfer pollen between flowers, enabling cross-pollination and sexual reproduction in plants"